Regulations for Special PhD Fellowship

 §3.
 The amount of the grant is identical to the last net salary of the main activity limited to the salary the beneficiary would receive as assistant at a university in the Flemish Community, as laid down by the Decision of the Flemish Government of 4 May 2001 laying down the salary scales of assistant academic staff of the universities in the Flemish Community.
 For persons holding a permanent appointment in education, only the salary of one full time employment is taken into account.
 Furthermore, pursuant to the general principle of predoctoral fellowships, the candidate is required to renounce any secondary activity and the associated remuneration.

 The grant is linked to the health index as applicable to the academic staff of the universities in the Flemish Community.

 The grant is paid monthly, at the end of the month, into a Belgian financial account.

 Occupational accidents and liability

 §3.
-The holiday pay, calculated on the basis of the grant of the month of June, will be paid into the holder's account during the month of May.
+The holiday pay, calculated on the basis of the grant of the month of June, will be paid into the fellow's account during the month of May.

 Holders of a special PhD fellowship may at any time resign their fellowship provided they have notified the head of the host institution, their supervisor and FWO thereof.